AlenChen0216/NDTwin-Website/content/en/docs/NDTwin Installation Manual/_index.md

 ---
 title: NDTwin Installation Manual
-description: Detail the steps required to install and use NDTwin and develop Apps over it.
+description: Detail the steps required to install all components of NDTwin on a Linux server or use a demo VM for a quick start.
 date: 2017-01-04
 weight: 8
 ---